JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/switch-to-the-editor/index.md

   poster: ./poster_short.png
   url: https://www.youtube.com/watch?v=iJHwMXw79k0&list=PLM-t1Z4tbFflkIOaap4P-BV30ZrZwrDld&index=23
 leadin: |
-    There are a lof (tool) windows opening or appearing when using the IDE.
+    There are a lot of (tool) windows opening or appearing when using the IDE.

     How can we quickly get back to the editor?